Skip to content

 Focus

-Unlike large organizations that offer numerous classes on a variety of topics, we focus on one field, the Classics, and on our mission to help individual students achieve their personal goals.
+We focus on one field, the Classics, and on our mission to help individual students achieve their personal goals.
 Whether your goal is to increase your knowledge of the Latin roots of the English language or to translate lengthy passages of ancient literature, our personalized approach will lead to your long-term success.

 Learning Outcomes